sa7mon/sa7mon.github.io/danthesalmon.com/content/cyber-security-summit-2018.md

 ## The Most Impactful IP Theft in History -- What You Need to Know About Protecting Trade Secrets

+> Brian was a very good storyteller and I was so engaged in listening, I didn't take many notes.
+The story of this investigation is all available online. - Dan

 In this talk, Brian Levine from the Department of Justice talked about the investigation and prosecution of a Chinese wind turbine company named Sinovel.

 https://www.justice.gov/opa/pr/sinovel-corporation-and-three-individuals-charged-wisconsin-theft-amsc-trade-secrets